clearlinux/clear-linux-documentation/source/clear-linux/reference/overview.rst

 The Clear Linux\* OS for Intel® Architecture takes a slightly different approach.
 While we also use the concept of packages to manage compiling source code into binaries, we do not use the package concept to deploy software.
 Instead, we provide "bundles" that provide a set of functionality to the system administrator, independent of how many and which pieces of the upstream open source projects are needed for this functionality.

+.. _useful-bundle-commands:

 Useful bundle commands
 ======================